ozzie-lam/rebyte-docs/knowledge/quick-start.md

 ## Step 1: Create Knowledge

-* Navigate to the "Knowledge" tab in the sidebar and then click on "Create Knowledge".
+* Navigate to the "Knowledge" tab in the sidebar and then click "Create Knowledge".

 * Fill in the knowledge information and choose the source type for your knowledge.
 Here we choose "Self Managed" since we are going to use local files.